ajcwebdev/dash-transcripts/incubator-weekly/q1-24-quarterly-report.md

 [52:05] but now we've got it to a very stable state.
 Uh, this is mostly UI.
 We have scaffold there for integration into, um, sort of platform, [52:15] but we've had issues developing against platform as, uh, mentioned a little bit earlier.
 Um, [52:20] so part of this is going to be a case of leveraging the work that Chen make is doing both in terms of a lightweight library or using platform explorer to make
 [52:29] things faster.
-And as well as the work that Ryan's doing in terms of, uh, the vinyl, [52:34] vanilla web wallet, just more efficient, faster, uh, more secure libraries, less dependencies, cleaner code base.
+And as well as the work that Rion's doing in terms of, uh, the vinyl, [52:34] vanilla web wallet, just more efficient, faster, uh, more secure libraries, less dependencies, cleaner code base.
 You know, um, it might, [52:42] may seem that three, the three of us are working on a separate sort of work, but there's a hell of a lot of overlap between what we do and part of what
 [52:51] Brian's kind of job is, uh, is to kind of see that cohesion, uh, in terms of a longer term vision.
 Uh, so in terms of this,